 Some businesses are more suitable for an ERP consolidation strategy than others.
 Consider the following three steps to see if consolidation is right for your business.

-1. Acknowledge the Impact of Consolidation
+1. Acknowledge the Impact of ERP Consolidation

 Even the most comprehensive ERP integration strategy can have positive and negative effects you must weigh against each other.
 For instance, consolidation can help you streamline your operations to increase efficiency but could also halt your operations during the implementation phase.
 Greater efficiency may have plenty of benefits for the future of your business, but your employees may face a bit of a learning curve getting used to the consolidated ERP system.